flowchart LR

 Welcome to The Public Health AI Handbook

-Three questions drive every chapter: Which AI tools actually perform in real surveillance and outbreak settings?
-How do I evaluate a model when my data is messy, delayed, and incomplete?
+Three questions drive every chapter: Which AI tools actually perform in real-world public health settings?
+How do you evaluate a model when your data is messy, delayed, and incomplete?
 What happens when the algorithm is wrong and public health action follows?

 This resource is continuously updated as new research emerges.